900 90 13 14 - We speak your language

 What role do eating habits play in disease prevention?

 Eating habits are crucial in disease prevention.
 A diet rich in nutrients and low in refined sugars and saturated fats can reduce the risk of chronic diseases and improve the immune system's response.
-Furthermore, maintaining a healthy weight through a balanced diet contributes to better immune health.
+Additionally, maintaining a healthy weight through a balanced diet contributes to better immune health.
 How does food stress affect the health of the immune system?

 To strengthen your immune system through nutrition, it's recommended to eat a varied and balanced diet that includes plenty of fruits and vegetables, whole grains, lean proteins, and healthy fats.
 It's also beneficial to stay properly hydrated and limit your consumption of processed foods and added sugars.
-Establishing balance and listening to your body's needs is essential to maintaining a robust immune system.
+Establishing balance and listening to your body's needs is essential for maintaining a robust immune system.

 Conclusion